matusm/NMM2profile/README.md

 `--comment` : User supplied string to be included in the metadata (if supported by file type).

+`--X0` : Start of trimmed profil, in µm.

+`--Xlength` : Length of trimmed profil, in µm.

+`--tip` : Convolute file with sherical probe.
+Parameter is the tip radius in µm.

 ### Options for height data transformation

 `--bias (-b)` : Bias value in µm to be subtracted from the hight values (for `-r5` only).